 Unfortunately our meander along the rainforest trail was uneventful – we didn’t see any bears or wolves.
 The sun was still filtering through the trees and as we left the rain forest and entered a large open space it became much easier to soak some rays.
 Ahh, the warmth of the sun felt like being in a loving embrace, so comforting.
 The only wildlife on offer to us were reindeer, a bald eagle and an owl at the sanctuary.
 A bucket of lettuce leaves stood far enough away from the reindeer pen so they couldn’t reach them but the humans could feed them.
 The owl was a huge grey bird and a little scary as it seemingly glared at you intently when anyone spoke.
 Beautiful, though, with its large yellow eyes and grey feathers.

-As we left the sanctuary we ushered into a room where a native Indian man was ruling up a totem pole before commencing to carve the pattern.
+As we left the sanctuary we were ushered into a room where a native Indian man was ruling up a totem pole before commencing to carve the pattern.
 It was a 9 foot totem pole and would take him 2 months to carve.
 He told us he would earn around $1000 for this intricate totem.
 Leaving the woodwork room we stepped into the bright sunshine again, no trees reaching for the sky here, we could soak up the full warmth of the suns’ rays.
 Bliss….

 As is usual in these touristy places the gift shop is strategically placed between the attraction and the bus/car parking area.
 The Totem Poles were also in front of the gift shop….4 intricately carved Totem Poles of various heights stood in all their glory posing for that fabulous photograph we all strive to take.
 I certainly wasn’t any different – I’d endured a 2 hour walk (stroll probably more fitting word) through a dark, damp and extremely cold rain forest to get my photo of the Totems…I would take my time to get as many shots as possible.
 “Ty come and stand over by the Totems”.
 “No, not there, move over a bit more so I can get them all in”.
 “Oh, now you’re in the shade, move a bit further this way” And so it goes on trying to get a good photo, just lucky I have an accommodating husband…..although let’s not hold him up too high he does throw the very occasional wobbly.